U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding: Analysis

 \subsection{Instruction Following Analysis}

 Table~\ref{tab:instruction_following_transposed} shows that contemporary models are already highly adept at parsing prompts and adhering to output specifications: six of the seventeen systems achieve a perfect score on the DD benchmark.
 The remaining models lag only slightly behind.
 The medical-oriented MiniGPT-Med~\citep{alkhaldi2024minigpt} and MedDr~\citep{meddr} deliver middling results, while Qwen-3B and Qwen-72B~\citep{qwenvl} close the gap rapidly as their parameter counts increase.
 Claude-3.7~\citep{claude3-7} score of 0.942 is largely attributable to occasional formatting omissions.
 For every non-perfect model, the deviation from the maximum is under six percentage points, and no systematic failures are observed.
+We also note that some models occasionally refuse to answer due to internal safety constraints, producing responses such as “insufficient information” or “I cannot provide medical advice”, rather than simply failing to follow instructions.